prashant-singhal-fudr/docker-tour/docs/tutorial/index.md

 ## The command you just ran

-Congratulations!
+Congrats!
 You have started the container for this tutorial!
 Let's first explain the command that you just ran.
 In case you forgot, here's the command: